danielvallecl/nfl_rush/README.md

 ![Screenshot](interface.jpg)

-* The initial page shows all players sorted by name and paginated
+* The initial page shows all players sorted by name with pagination
 * The NFL logo on the left brings you back to the initial page

+## Home Page

+* Page Number: displays the current selected page
+* Player: sorts data by player name
+* Rushing Yards: sorts data by rushing yards
+* Longest rush: sorts data by longest rush
+* Total Rushing TD: sorts data by TD
+* Ascending: a toggleable option that alternates sort method between Ascending and Descending
+* Save CSV: enables download of a CSV file when a sort option is selected

+* Pagination: starts at Page 1 and allows navigation back and forth through the pages

 ### Navigation Menu Options:

-** Teams: Lets you select your preferred team and displays the player roster ** Players: Lets you select and display your player and detailed data ** About: Displays information about the NFL
+* Teams: Lets you select your preferred team and displays the player roster
+* Players: Lets you select and display your player and detailed data
+* About: Displays information about the NFL
-** Search: Lets you search players by typing parts of their name
+* Search: Lets you search players by typing parts of their name

-### Navigation Menu Options: